The library

 Section titled “What can go wrong”Two cases worth knowing:

 Toolkit conflicts.
-Very rare.
-Two toolkits both want to claim “shopping list” as their entity name, for example.
-The library detects this and offers to resolve at install time.
+Rare.
+Two toolkits both want to claim the same entity slug (say note), for example.
+The preview dialog detects this before install and surfaces it; you decide whether to proceed.

 Updates

-Community toolkits update when their maintainer pushes a new version.
-You’ll see an “update available” indicator on the toolkit; one click applies it.
+Section titled “Updates”Library toolkits update when their maintainer (Jootle for official, the submitter for community) publishes a new version.
+You’ll see an “update available” indicator on the toolkit; one action applies it.

-Custom (your-own) toolkits update when you push a new version.
+Custom (your-own) toolkits update when you re-import a newer version of the .jtf.json file.

 Uninstalling from the library view

 Section titled “Uninstalling from the library view”Each installed toolkit has an uninstall option in its detail page.
-Removing a toolkit is reversible (data is preserved); deleting a toolkit’s data is irreversible.
+Removing a toolkit is reversible (data is preserved by default); deleting a toolkit’s data is a separate explicit action and is irreversible.

 Suggesting a toolkit

 If you build a toolkit you’d be willing to share, the community submission flow is in the library’s settings.
-We review, we test, we publish if it fits.
+We review and publish if it fits.